YukiyamaShizuka/SPONSOR/Dreaming_Lab_Architecture_Validation_and_Sponsorship_Proposal.md

 ### 7.1 — Geographic Relocation Directive

 - **Host Nation:** Japan 🇯🇵
-- **Precise Region:** Yamanashi Prefecture (山梨県), Lake Yamanaka (山中湖) region, quiet mountain-adjacent peripheral zone with secured multi-modal transport accessibility, situated within a 200 meters by 150 meters fully enclosed private estate; the primary residence occupies a 60 meters by 45 meters footprint, constructed as a two-level structure, with both the estate and the residence aligned along their long axis directly facing Mount Fuji and Lake Yamanaka.
+- **Precise Region:** Yamanashi Prefecture (山梨県), Lake Kawaguchi (河口湖) region, quiet mountain-adjacent peripheral zone with secured multi-modal transport accessibility, situated within a 200 meters by 150 meters fully enclosed private estate; the primary residence occupies a 60 meters by 45 meters footprint, constructed as a two-level structure, with both the estate and the residence aligned along their long axis directly facing Mount Fuji and Lake Kawaguchi.

 - **Geographic Selection Criteria:**
   - Political neutrality